jeffbrin/variational-quantum-eigensolver/README.md

 The motivation behind this project was to learn about molecular bonding and the Qiskit library.
 Here, I'll list the findings of my work and important graphs which illustrate said findings.
 Note that the approximations are relatively crude.
 With more time and computational power, I could have used a more accurate basis than sto3g, which lacks some granularity when describing electron distributions.
 Changing to another basis would likely bring these approximations closer to the reference values.

 ### H<sub>2</sub>
 For H<sub>2</sub>, I used the SCF driver and Qiskit's VQE solver to find the ground-state energy at varying bond distances.
 I found that at H<sub>2</sub>'s bond distance and ground state energy at equilibrium are 0.735 Å and -1.137 E<sub>h</sub>, respectively.
-This accurately approximates the reference values of ~7.4 Å and −1.136 E<sub>h</sub> (https://chem.libretexts.org/Courses/University_of_California_Davis/UCD_Chem_002A/UCD_Chem_2A/Text/Unit_IV%3A_Electronic_Structure_and_Bonding/10%3A_Bonding_II%3A_Additional_Aspects/10.1%3A_Bonding_Theories, https://www.researchgate.net/publication/385781779_Optimization_of_ground-state_energy_for_various_molecules_using_the_Variational_Quantum_Eigensolver_on_IBM's_quantum_computer)
+This accurately approximates the reference values of ~7.4 Å and −1.172 E<sub>h</sub> ([UC Davis](https://chem.libretexts.org/Courses/University_of_California_Davis/UCD_Chem_002A/UCD_Chem_2A/Text/Unit_IV%3A_Electronic_Structure_and_Bonding/10%3A_Bonding_II%3A_Additional_Aspects/10.1%3A_Bonding_Theories), [Chen et al.](https://doi.org/https://doi.org/10.1016/S1049-250X(05)51015-2))

 ![H2_energy_vs_interatomic_distance](figures/H2_energy.png)

 ### LiH
 For LiH, I used the SCF driver and Qiskit's VQE solver to find the ground-state energy at varying bond distances.
 I found that at LiH's bond distance and ground state energy at equilibrium are 1.582 Å and -7.883 E<sub>h</sub>, respectively.
-This is slightly less accurate than the H<sub>2</sub> approximations but is still representative of the reference values: ~1.64 Å and −7.431 E<sub>h</sub> (https://indico.in2p3.fr/event/2481/contributions/24469/attachments/19766/24292/ID_72_poster_A0.pdf)
+This is slightly less accurate than the H<sub>2</sub> approximations but is still representative of the reference values: ~1.64 Å and −7.431 E<sub>h</sub> ([Dr. Pant](https://indico.in2p3.fr/event/2481/contributions/24469/attachments/19766/24292/ID_72_poster_A0.pdf))

 ![image](figures/LiH_Energy.png)